AlexMercedCoder/tutorialblog/content/blog/2025/2025-10-apache-iceberg-v4.md

 ## Iceberg’s Direction: Toward Operational Simplicity

-Taken together, these proposals reflect a clear shift in how the Iceberg community is thinking about the format—not just as a technical layer, but as an operational foundation for modern data platforms.
+Taken together, these proposals reflect a clear shift in how the Iceberg community is thinking about the format - not just as a technical layer, but as an operational foundation for modern data platforms.

 Here’s what’s changing: